 We will be looking for cheating on both homeworks and exams.
 The

-reported to the department.
-You should take all reasonable
+department.
+You should take all reasonable precautions to prevent

-precautions to prevent others from cheating and report any suspected
+others from cheating and report any suspected cheating.

-practice, this will probably take about a week for each
+this will probably take about a week for each assignment or exam.

-it is an MP.
+information about your grades.
 Do not ask when grades are available.
-They will

-be in your inbox or handed back in class when they are available.
+They will be in your inbox when they are available.